What Happens to Priests Who Pray for Peace?

 The enforcement is not limited to Russia’s borders.
 On September 12, 2025, Konstantin Malofeev, deputy head of the World Russian People’s Council, organized the founding conference of the “International Sovereigntist League ‘Paladins’” in St. Petersburg’s Mariinsky Palace.
 Twenty far-right organizations from three continents sent representatives.[22]

 On the same day, congress delegates joined a religious procession along Nevsky Prospect commemorating the translation of the relics of St. Alexander Nevsky.[23]
 Fr.
 Vladislav Malyshev, an Orthodox priest, sat beside Alexander Dugin at the conference proceedings.
 United Russia lawmakers welcomed the delegates.
-The religious procession and the political congress were one program.
-The institution that declared a Holy War now recruits for it internationally.
+The religious procession and the political congress belonged to the same political-religious ecosystem.
+The WRPC orbit that declared a Holy War now exports that ideology internationally.

 What This Means for the Faithful